Ferocious storm in Europe kills 8, causes travel disruptions

 More than 300 fire officers were involved in fighting the blazes and two ports were closed and flights suspended on Corsica.
 Power was cut to 2000 homes.

 The storm also continued to batter other parts of Europe.
-Falled trees blocked roads and train tracks in southern Germany and Austria.
+Fallen trees blocked roads and train tracks in southern Germany and Austria.

 The Austrian city of Salzburg near the German border was hit by the storm Tuesday.
 Public broadcaster ORF reported that more than 400 firefighters worked for hours to remove downed trees from crushed cars and roads.
 They also had to remove a huge metal roof that was blown off a building.
 No one was injured, ORF reported.